pbberlin/llm-text-classifier/doc/slides/doc1.md

 #### Summary 1 cont'd

-* Cutoff will depend on your research area; for example:
+Cutoff will depend on your research area; for example:

 * All things inflation - "How inflationary is statement `x`"?
     * Will work well.
 * Effects of inflation going into an ISLM model economy - <br> all the channels and effects.
-        * Will work somewhat - if the corpus is thick on "ISLM model"
+    * Will work somewhat - <br> if the corpus is thick on "ISLM model"
 * More than two degrees of freedom => Confusion
 * Improvement on existing methods <br> such as [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model)?
+{: .small }